siran/writing/posts/Light Speed as an Emergent Property of Electromagnetic Superposition.md

 u=u_1+u_2+u_{12},
 $$

-with the cross term
+with

 $$
 u_{12}=\epsilon_0\left(\mathbf{E}_1\cdot\mathbf{E}_2+c^2\mathbf{B}_1\cdot\mathbf{B}_2\right).
 $$

+Thus, overlapping waves produce cross terms in energy density and momentum flow.
-Thus, when two waves overlap, the local energy–momentum content depends on both fields.
-This is already an interaction at the level of physical observables.
+This constitutes a physical interaction at the level of observables.

-3. Polarization written purely as fields
+### 3. Polarization written purely as fields

 In macroscopic electrodynamics,

 $$